0%

 Active Spirit

-Top card in a lane.
+Top card in a plane.

 Arbiters